setms/book/docs/engineering.md

 --- @@MerriamWebsterScientificMethod
 ```

-The _scientific method_ involves making observations, formulating hypotheses based on those observations,
+The scientific method involves making observations, formulating hypotheses based on those observations,
-running experiments to falsify the hypotheses, and generalizing hypotheses into a theory.
+running experiments to falsify the hypotheses, and generalizing hypotheses into a cohesive theory.
 These activities form a loop:

 ![The scientific method](https://s3-us-west-2.amazonaws.com/courses-images-archive-read-only/wp-content/uploads/sites/902/2015/02/23224503/CNX_Psych_02_01_Method.jpg)